Lorenzo Sonego

 Lorenzo Sonego (/it/; born 11 May 1995) is an Italian professional tennis player and singer.
-He has a career-high ATP singles ranking of world No. 21, achieved on 4 October 2021 and a doubles ranking of No. 60, achieved on 12 September 2022.
-Sonego has won four singles titles on the ATP Tour, and two in doubles.
+He has a career-high ATP singles ranking of world No. 21, achieved on 4 October 2021 and a best doubles ranking of No. 60, reached on 12 September 2022.
+He is currently the No. 7 singles player from Italy.

+Sonego has won four singles titles on the ATP Tour, and three in doubles.
 His most notable career achievement to date is the quarterfinal he reached at the 2025 Australian Open.
-He is currently the No. 5 singles player from Italy.

-Sonego was part of the Italian team that won the Davis Cup in 2023.
+Sonego was part of the Italian team that won the Davis Cup in 2023 and 2025.

 Early life

 Sonego was born in Turin, Italy.
 He began playing tennis when he was 11 years old, encouraged by his father Giorgio and his coach Gipo Arbino.
 A fan of Italian football club Torino, he played for the Torino youth academy between the age of six and 13 before focusing on tennis.